Moving a restaurant online

 Start your online store

-To move your restaurant online, visit shopify.com and start your online store with a 14-day free trial.
+To move your restaurant online, visit shopify.com and start your online store with a free trial.
 Enter your email, password, and business name.
 Your business name will be used in your store’s default URL.
 After you start your trial, you can purchase or connect an existing URL for your default URL.

 Create an online menu